647-568-0258

 1. First Nations, Métis, and Inuit Perspectives & Text Forms in Canada

-• Explore Indigenous identities, relationships, self-determination, sovereignty, and self-governance in Canadian texts.
+• Investigate identity, relationships, and self-determination in Canadian texts.

-• Deconstruct how historical, social, political, and cultural contexts shape representation in literature and media.
+• Notice how history and context shape representation in literature and media.

 • Time: 20 Hours